mhmd-zbib/mhmd-zbib/README.md

 ## About

-Software Engineer with a specialization in Java Spring Boot, Cloud Solutions, and Docker.
-My passion lies in the realms of Artificial Intelligence and low-level programming, where I continuously strive to push the boundaries of innovation.
+ackend Software Engineer specializing in Java Spring Boot, Cloud Solutions, and Docker.
+Passionate about building scalable, high-performance backend systems, optimizing databases, and leveraging cloud technologies for reliability and efficiency.

 <p align="flex-start">
   <a href="https://skillicons.dev">